8 Helpful / 0 Not

 5 Helpful / 0 Not

-Other Thoughts: The course is heavily played and as a result of this it has greatly improved the park and the area around it.
-If passing through and can only play one course in Sarasota, play this one!
+Other Thoughts: The course is heavily played and as a result of this it has greatly improved the park and the area, around it.

 5 of 5 people found this review helpful.